Meeco/docs/releases/svx-1.2.1.md

 * Error message displayed during Organisation creation, despite successful record creation.
 * Invited Tenant Administrators are not displayed in the 'Pending' status.
 * "Credential not found" message appears after opening a verification request.
-* 401 error encountered during ATOM delegation for administrators.
+* 401 error encountered during delegation for administrators.
 * Organisation Administrators can archive Organisations but are unable to reinstate them.
 * 404 error encountered when viewing a credential schema.
 * No Organisations available for selection when creating a credential schema, despite existing Organisations in the Tenant.